redisson/redisson/docs/data-and-services/probabilistic-structures.md

 Probabilistic structures trade exact answers for dramatic memory savings.
-Rather than storing the elements themselves, they keep a small, fixed-size summary and answer questions approximately - either *is this element present?* (with a tunable false-positive rate) or *how many distinct elements are there?* (within a small error margin) - using far less memory than an exact structure would.
+Rather than storing the elements themselves, they keep a small, fixed-size summary and answer questions approximately - *is this element present?* (with a tunable false-positive rate), *how many distinct elements are there?* (within a small error margin), *which elements are most frequent?*, or *what value falls at a given percentile?* - using far less memory than an exact structure would.

-Redisson provides four: the [Bloom filter](#bloom-filter) and its [Bloom filter (Native)](#bloom-filter-native) variant and the [Cuckoo filter](#cuckoo-filter) for membership testing (the Cuckoo filter also supports deletion), and [HyperLogLog](#hyperloglog) for estimating the number of distinct elements.
+Redisson provides six: the [Bloom filter](#bloom-filter) and its [Bloom filter (Native)](#bloom-filter-native) variant and the [Cuckoo filter](#cuckoo-filter) for membership testing (the Cuckoo filter also supports deletion), [HyperLogLog](#hyperloglog) for estimating the number of distinct elements, [TopK](#topk) for tracking the most frequent elements, and [TDigest](#tdigest) for estimating quantiles and the distribution of a stream of values.

 ## Bloom filter
 Java implementation of Valkey or Redis based [RBloomFilter](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RBloomFilter.html) object is a Bloom filter - a compact, probabilistic structure that tests whether an element has been added to a set.
 It never reports a false negative (an element that was added always tests as present), but allows a tunable rate of false positives (an element that was never added may occasionally test as present), in return for using far less memory than holding the elements themselves.
 The number of contained bits is limited to `2^32`, raised to `2^63` with [data partitioning](data-partitioning.md), and the object is thread-safe.